 The scooter board can be used either inside or outside.
 It can be used in a variety of positions: sitting, prone, supine or even standing for the most adventurous of friends.
-It can be used as a sensory tool impacting the vestibular, proprioceptive and tactile systems or it can be used as a strengthening tool for the arms, legs or core.
+It can be used as a sensory tool providing tactile, vestibular, and proprioceptive input or it can be used as a strengthening tool for the arms, legs or core.
 Talk about a good bang for your buck!

 The following are just a few of my favorite scooter board activities used in occupational therapy.
 Try them out and let the good times roll!
 See what I did there?

 Forget the pilates reformer classes you’ve been paying for and try this exercise out yourself and then let your child take a turn.
 Start in a quadruped (hands and knees) position with hands on the scooter board and knees on the floor.
 I recommend having a soft surface for your knees (e.g. folded towel, floor mat) for increased comfort.
 Keeping knees stationary and shoulders stacked over elbows and wrists, push the scooter board out in front of you, approximately 1’ to start and then pull it back toward you to the starting position.
 Your core stays engaged the entire time.

 Increase the difficulty by increasing the distance in which you push the scooter board out away from you.
 Another way to increase the difficulty is to perform this exercise laterally (off to the side) in addition to performing it in midline.
 Increase the difficulty again by increasing the number of consecutive roll-outs performed before taking a break.
 To make this more engaging for your child, assign your child the role of bulldozer and set up blocks for him to knock down with each roll-out.
 Return the bulldozer to the construction site (the starting position) and repeat.